Dunera

 Kurt Regner (28) • GP, PD

 Jewish lawyer from Baden, Austria.
-Leader of the Socialist Student Union.
+Head of the Socialist Student Association there.
+Secretary of the Austrian Center in Liverpool.

 Martin Schiessl (27) • GP, PD